Internal links are a crucial part of a successful SEO strategy.

 Google’s machine-learning algorithm has come a long way since the early days of SEO.
-It’s nearly impossible to game the system.
+Nowadays, it’s nearly impossible to game the system.

-As advanced as the algorithm is, there are still simple things that you can do that will give you an immediate boost in SEO metrics without gaming the search engines.
+As advanced as the algorithm is, there are still simple changes that will give you an immediate boost in SEO without gaming the search engines.

 Here are some of the benefits.